Somatic Experiencing

 Why Somatic Experiencing Works

-When stress and trauma live in the body, talking alone often is not enough to create lasting change.
-Somatic Experiencing brings awareness to real time physiology, including how your nervous system reacts, where tension is held, and how survival responses influence your reactions and capacity.
-As this work unfolds, people often notice they:
+When stress and trauma live in the body, talking alone often isn’t enough to create lasting change.
+Somatic Experiencing brings awareness to what is happening in your nervous system in real time, including where tension is held, how you react, and how survival responses influence your capacity.

 • React less intensely and recover more quickly